-Nothing in this presentation should be construed as either an offer of a solicitation of any vote or approval, in any jurisdiction, or be treated or relied upon as a recommendation or advice by BHP.
+Nothing in this presentation should be construed as either an offer or a solicitation of an offer to buy or sell any securities, or a solicitation of any vote or approval, in any jurisdiction, or be treated or relied upon as a recommendation or advice by BHP.
 No offer of securities shall be made in the United States absent registration under the U.S. Securities Act of 1933, as amended, or pursuant to an exemption from, or in a transaction not subject to, such registration requirements.